Digitale-Lernwelten/release/README.md

 ## Configuring release

-You need to configure the index template with the ip of the server
+You need to configure the Adress of the server in config/general.php, variable "lasubAdministration"

 Brought to you by [Digitale-Lernwelten](https://dilewe.de)